 Electrical Service.
 Install the conduit and service wire where indicated and consistent with the service type.
 Perform necessary circuit connections to complete service to the controller assembly as shown on the Standard Drawings.

-Install power service outlets in cabinet as specified in Section 1104.05(j) and the NEC.
+Install power service outlets in cabinet as specified in Section 954.2(k) and the NEC.
 Install service pole as specified in Section 910.3(k) and as shown on the Standard Drawings.

 Verify with the utility company the location of the service conduit on the service pole or to the service manhole.

 Notify the utility company of service requirements.
-Ensure that service is inspected as required by the utility.
+Ensure that service is inspected as required by the utility Contractor responsible to ensure that electrical service is initially set up in the name of the municipal traffic signal owner.
+Contractor responsible to reimburse the municipal traffic signal owner for all utility fees incurred during construction.

 Splicing.
 Splice wires and cables only at the following locations: